Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Trevor Connor 20:14

-to I want to go to the hall lucky household so and I can see you yelling at your kids are playing on their phone at dinner and be like,
+I want to – I want to go to the Holicky household so I can see you yelling at your kids for playing on their phone at dinner and be like, “ahaa!”.

-yeah, and real quick.
-Can I point out that this morning for breakfast Grant had toast with almond bread?
-Yeah, I toast with toast.
 Yeah, it was a toast sandwich.
-I think I’m picturing this as a piece of toast a piece of raw bread and another piece of toast Yeah,
+I think I’m picturing this as a piece of toast, a piece of raw bread and another piece of toast.

 Trevor Connor 20:37